 E-mail fraud is a common tool of an identity thief.
 It can take many forms, but is usually harsh, demanding and scary.
 Here are some examples:

 First, it was "phishing," where criminals send e-mail by the thousands in hopes of tricking unsuspecting consumers into sharing confidential information.
 These messages often include a link to a fraudulent website.

 Now, there’s “vishing.”
 In this latest twist, they use a telephone number instead.
 When you call, a person or an automated response asks for your personal and/or account information.

 Don't fall for it!

-When you call KCSB, use only a phone number that comes from a reputable source, like your statement, the back of your credit or debit card or the phonebook.
+When you call KCSB, use only a phone number that comes from a reputable source, like your statement or the phonebook.

 - Phishing (pronounced "fishing") is where the sender poses as a company to trick users into giving away personal or account information.

 - Illegitimate offers are e-mails that entice users to purchase popular goods or services at reduced prices (or before they're available to the general public), with no intent to deliver those purchases.
 Usually, these e-mails are designed primarily to obtain credit card or bank account information.

 - Requests for help usually offer a recipient large sums of money or attractive rewards in exchange for "short term" financial assistance.
 One common example is the “sender” who asks the user to supply a bank account number to "hold" large sums of money until the “sender” can retrieve it.
 In exchange, the recipient is promised a percentage of the deposit.
 The “sender” uses the bank account number for fraudulent activity, and the recipient never receives the promised funds.

 - Click here to view FDIC consumer brochure.